-studentQualificationAchievement

-The achievement tracks the academic record of a student accumulated in pursuit of a single qualification.
-The information contained in the achievement may be repeated for different qualifications, adding up to a student transcript.
-The information in the object may be provided, without the qualificationInfo container and the summaryScoreInfo, as a transcript on its own.
+Attainment

+The Attainment object tracks the progress that a student makes against assessments, courses, course units = classes and credentials.
+This progress is quantified in terms that can be used to demonstrate progress towards a credential, including an overall score, credits accumulated, and learning standards covered:

+Information about the attainment task (e.g. class details, assessment description), at a level of detail mutually agreed to be useful between sender and receiver

+An optional link to a GUID for an object giving more information about the attainment task.
+This will be, for the four different types of attainment, a CredentialInfo object (for previous credentials), a SchoolCourseInfo object (? for courses), an AssessmentInfo object (for assessments, not currently in specification), and a SectionInfo object (for course units).

+Information about the associated attainment by the student (e.g. score)

+List of any credits accumulated towards the credential through that attainment (optional)

+List of any learning standards or competencies demonstrated by that attainment

+Optionally: breakdown of credits by the particular learning standards or competencies (requirement from NZ to be confirmed)

 In this prototype, we allow multiple types of credit, each with a distinct type and value.
 If a single credit type is assumed throughout Australasian education, the type does not need to be specified.

-Alternatively credits may be substituted by credit elements explicitly typed; e.g. <hoursOfStudy>821</hoursOfStudy> or <carnegieUnits>1.2</carnegieUnits>.
-Australian qualifications do not to our knowledge rely on credits, and credits in the object should be optional.
+Alternatively, credits may be substituted by credit elements explicitly typed; e.g. <hoursOfStudy>821</hoursOfStudy> or <carnegieUnits>1.2</carnegieUnits>.
+Australian credentials do not to our knowledge rely on credits, and credits in the object should be optional.
 An Australian object may choose to leave credits out completely at this stage, and leave them for the NZ object.

+StudentAttainmentAchievement

+The achievement tracks the academic record of attainments that a student has accumulated in pursuit of a single credential.
+The information contained in the achievement may be repeated for different credentials, adding up to a student transcript containing all the student’s attainments.
+The information in the object may be provided, without the credentialInfo container and the summaryScoreInfo, as a transcript on its own—in which case the information is not specific to any one credential.

-The StudentQualificationAchievement optionally links to a Qualification object providing more information about the qualification (its name, its authority, its year level).
-Information at the level of the QualificationDetails object (see Appendix) is not intended to be transmitted between parties: that level of detail is only needed internally to a teaching jurisdiction, and will already be shared knowledge.
-The information in any Qualification object may well be limited enough to convey within a StudentQualificationAchievement object.
+The StudentAttainmentAchievement optionally links to a Credential object providing more information about the Credential (its name, its authority, its year level), if the StudentAttainmentAchievement is in fact specific to a Credential.
+Information at the level of the CredentialDetails object (see Appendix) is not intended to be transmitted between parties: that level of detail is only needed internally to a teaching jurisdiction, and will already be shared knowledge.
+The information in any Credential object may well be limited enough to convey within a StudentAttainmentAchievement object.

-The StudentQualificationAchievement provides an overall score, and optional teacher judgement.
-The StudentQualificationAchievement may also provide the total credits accumulated by the student in pursuit of the Qualification; if it does so, it should contextualise the credit count against the maximum possible credits for the qualification, and the amount of credits needed to pass.
+The StudentAttainmentAchievement provides an overall score, and optional teacher judgement.
+The StudentAttainmentAchievement may also provide the total credits accumulated by the student in pursuit of the Credential; if it does so, it should contextualise the credit count against the maximum possible credits for the Credential, and the amount of credits needed to pass.

-The StudentQualificationAchievement tracks the assessments, courses, course units = classes and RPL qualifications that can be undertaken in order to achieve the Qualification.
-These are of interest for RPL.
-The object optionally associates each of these attainments with the associated number of credits the student has achieved.
+The StudentAttainmentAchievement tracks as Attainments the progress that a student makes against assessments, courses, course units = classes and RPL credentials in order to achieve the Credential.
+These are of interest for RPL, and as justification for the awarding of the StudentAttainmentAchievement.
+Attainments are separate objects linked to from the StudentAttainmentAchievement, containing a score, credits, learning standards covered, and a link to the task attempted.

-The StudentQualificationAchievement object tracks the competencies that have be achieved during a Qualification, and optionally apportions an optional breakdown of credits against each.
+The StudentAttainmentAchievement object tracks the Learning Standards that have be achieved by the student overall, and optionally apportions an optional breakdown of credits against each.

 The high-level structure of the object is:

-StudentQualificationAchievement:
+StudentAttainmentAchievement:

-QualificationInfo: data about the qualification
+CredentialInfo: data about the credential (optional); links to a Credential object

-SummaryScoreInfo: overall score reached for the qualification
+SummaryScoreInfo: overall score reached for the credential